Short answer? Because we all have a story. 🙂

 I started this blog in 2013, the spring before I studied abroad in Paris, at the age of 20.
 Not knowing what I was doing.
 I was looking for resources on extended travel, specifically study abroad with diabetes, and was not able to find what I was looking for easily (since then a lot has changed).

 I have continued blogging for many reasons- it’s healthy and healing for me.
 I’m better at writing my feelings and thoughts than I am at speaking them.
 But one of the main reasons?
 I’m not a fan of people “talking at me.”
-I feel like that happens a lot to people with type 1 (and mental health)- especially as children, teens, and young adults.
+I feel like that happens a lot to people with type 1 (and mental health and chronic illness in general of course)- especially as children, teens, and young adults.

-I want to practice honesty in how I really feel about type 1 diabetes, mental health, and Life.
+I want to practice honesty in how I really feel about chronic illness, mental health, and LIFE.
 It can change.
 It can be positive and negative at the same time (and that is okay).
 Some days I hate it.
 Some days I appreciate it.
 I can see the positives with this chronic/invisible illness, but then sometimes I want to tell the world “it sucks.”
-After my first major experience with Diabetes Burnout I started trying to be more honest about the not so great parts because I would only acknowledge the good or “I can do this” attitude.
-(Balancing all of emotions and life is amazing for my mental health).
+After my first major experience with Diabetes Burnout, I started trying to be more honest about the not so great parts in the moment if possible.
+I would only acknowledge the good or “I can do this” attitude.
+(Balancing all of emotions and life is amazing for my mental health!).

 This is all tied together- along with life experiences and feelings and so much more.
-There’s always more to the story- behind the diabetes, the mental health, and life.
+There’s always more to the story- behind the chronic illness, the mental health, and life.
 Behind the numbers and the medication.
 We all have different stories, and we are constantly changing.
-Certain parts of our story shouldn’t be the main things that define us (like diabetes, anxiety, OCD, and ADHD), but they can still be a part of it- and it’s time the world and ourselves recognize that.
+Certain parts of our story shouldn’t be the main things that define us (like diabetes, anxiety, OCD, ADHD, PCOS, endometriosis), but they can still be a part of it and be a part of who we are- and it’s time the world and ourselves recognize that.

 Welcome to a small snapshot of my life.
 Please check out “I don’t like being placed in a box, including my blog” for posts/features I’m involved in elsewhere.